-- 4.8.1.6 Sediment plumes from operational and maintenance activities are generally short-lived, with major maintenance works infrequent.
-Any impacts from operational OWF export cables (and other subsea cables) activities are therefore likely to be short-lived and of localised extent, with limited opportunity to overlap with Caledonia North-related activities.
-The Moray West OWF ECC and Shetland HVDC Link are both currently under construction and are expected to be in service by the end of 2024.
-Therefore maintenance-related impacts are similarly considered to be primarily short-lived and localised.
-Accordingly, the potential for cumulative interaction with these sites is limited and therefore has not been assessed further. - 4.8.1.7 As detailed by the numerical modelling within Volume 3, Chapter 2: Marine and Coastal Processes, impacts for all construction activities (both in terms of SSCs and sedimentation) were predicted to mainly be confined to occur within the Caledonia North Site and/or along the Caledonia North OECC.
-Given the short-lived nature of the sediment plumes, alongside the location of other infrastructure, there is not anticipated to be a notable overlap with concentrated sediment plumes created from other industry activities. - 4.8.1.8 Full discussion of the sensitivity of benthic subtidal and intertidal ecology receptors to increased SSC and sediment deposition is discussed in 4.7.1.19 et seq., which conclude that the habitats that have the potential to be indirectly affected by increased SSC and deposition within the benthic subtidal and intertidal ecology study area have a worst case medium sensitivity to the expected levels of SSC and deposition. - 4.8.1.9 The impact of increased SSC and deposition is considered to be Low, and the sensitivity of receptors affected is considered to be a worst-case Medium for benthic subtidal receptors.
+- 4.8.1.5 Due to uncertainty associated with the exact timing of other projects and activities, there is insufficient data on which to undertake a quantitative or semi-quantitative assessment.
+As such, the discussion presented here is qualitative.
+It is considered highly unlikely that each of the identified projects would be undertaking major maintenance works, in particular asset reburial or repairs, as these are infrequent occurrences during the lifetime of developments. - 4.8.1.6 Sediment plumes from operational and maintenance activities are generally short-lived, with major maintenance works infrequent.
+Any impacts from operational offshore wind farm export cables (and other subsea cables) activities are therefore likely to be short-lived and of localised extent, with limited opportunity to overlap with Caledonia South-related activities.
+The Moray West Offshore Wind Farm ECC is currently under construction and is expected to be fully operational by the end of 2025, therefore maintenance-related impacts are similarly considered to be primarily short-lived and localised.
+Accordingly, the potential for cumulative interaction with these sites is limited and therefore has not been assessed further. - 4.8.1.7 As detailed by the numerical modelling within Volume 4, Chapter 2: Marine and Coastal Processes, impacts for all construction activities (both in terms of SSCs and sedimentation) were predicted to mainly be confined to occur within the Caledonia South Site and/or along the Caledonia South OECC.
+Given the short-lived nature of the sediment plumes, alongside the location of other infrastructure, there is not anticipated to be a notable overlap with concentrated sediment plumes created from other industry activities. - 4.8.1.8 Full discussion of the sensitivity of benthic subtidal and intertidal ecology receptors to increased SSC and sediment deposition is discussed in 4.7.1.20 et seq., which conclude that the habitats that have the potential to be indirectly affected by increased SSC and deposition within the benthic subtidal and intertidal ecology study area have a worst case medium sensitivity to the expected levels of SSC and deposition. - 4.8.1.9 The impact of increased SSC and deposition is considered to be Low, and the sensitivity of receptors affected is considered to be a worst-case Medium for benthic subtidal receptors.
 The significance of the effect is therefore concluded to be Minor and Not Significant in EIA terms.